kfatehi/blog/_posts/2015-12-17-wifi-garage-door.md

 Our garage door opener has a physical panel just outside where one can enter a 4 digit pin and open the garage.

-After some faily recent rain storms, the panel has been malfunctioning and fails to work 95% of the time.
+After some fairly recent rain storms, the panel has been malfunctioning and fails to work 95% of the time.
 It's not a battery issue.

 It was expensive to replace that from the manufacturer, and we didn't want the same faulty product!